MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 The Dynamics 365 Guides user's video feed will freeze and you'll see the **Mixed Reality toolbar**.

 ![Screenshot of the Mixed Reality toolbar, with the Ink button selected.](media/calling-annotations-teams-mobile-mr-toolbar.JPG)

+> [!NOTE
+> You can only annotate in one-to-one calls with Teams mobile.

 The following table describes the buttons in the **Mixed Reality** toolbar.